epsniff/rusty-camino/README.md

 # rusty-camino

-rusty-camino - Project to play with Rust based distrubted services.
+rusty-camino - Project to play with Rust based distributed services.
+I'd like to say that someday I morph it into a project like Microsoft's Helios paper, but that just a goal to give me some focus at this point while I play with Rust.
+Ref https://blog.acolyer.org/2020/10/26/helios-part-1/

 ## Requirements